TheDomcio/WonderfulPolishLanguage/README.md

 ## Contents (Spis treści)

 (I offered the [hamsters](https://pl.wikipedia.org/wiki/Chomiki) that destroyed the cables from the teleports to cooperate in searching for bugs in the text code.
-After that I repaired the teleport connections, so in this version all should work)
+After that I repaired the teleport connections, so in this version all should work.
+By the way, this text file was, is and will be resistant to viruses, [here you can check scan](https://www.virustotal.com/gui/url/467856e2d4fe0b14e4c625c372312c4edd425ba06e25fe12ea25217e190979e1/detection))

   -0.
 [What?
 How?!
 It shouldn't be possible!)
 Preamble (Wstęp - Preambuła)](#preamble-wstęp---preambuła)